santilin/yii2-sqlite3-full-support/README.md

 # Usage

 	The extension works out of the box replacing the className for yii\db\sqlite\QueryBuilder to point to this custom QueryBuilder.

-	To use the functions translations from MySQL to sqlite, just replace yii\db\Expression into santilin\db\SqlExpression in your code.